 Post-Sunset Mode

-When you’re stop sending data to Neptune, set the kill switch:
+When you’re ready to stop sending data to Neptune Scale, set the kill switch:

 export DISABLE_NEPTUNE_LOGGING=true